. 1940 .

 "Sir," a sailor turned, holding the pilot house phone.
 "Commander Davenport wants to know what we're doing."

-"Let me talk to him," Lieutenant-Commander Walker said taking the phone.
+"Let me talk to him," Lieutenant-Commander Walker said taking the phone with his good hand.

 "What are you playing at out there, Walker?"
 Commander Davenport's voice asked.
 "What do you think you're doing, boy?"